2.4 A War That Pays For Itself

 Uzza: From him.

-Gerry: Am I missing something here?
-The Jews saved the Prophet because he preached what they believed, and, for a while, it seemed like they were getting along like a house on fire.
+Archie: Am I missing something here?
+The Jews saved the Prophet because he preached what they believed, and, for a while it seemed like they were getting along like a house on fire.
 And now, you're telling us that the man they saved wants them to pay protection money.

 Uzza: Remember, God had told Muhammad that it was okay to kill unbelievers, even during the sacred months.